sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 - good candidates: algorithms, behavior, rules,
 - bad candidates: data access, UI, system interactions.

+Usually you'll have a mix of unit tests, integration tests and functional tests.
+Majority of tests should be unit tests, then integration tests and finally (minority) functional tests.

 Naming Guidelines for Unit Tests:

 `CreateEmployee_ConstructInternalEmployee_SalaryMustBe2500`